UtrechtUniversity/awesome-utrecht-university/.github/PULL_REQUEST_TEMPLATE.md

 Please ensure your pull request adheres to the following guidelines:

-- [ ] Why is your suggestion a great example?
-Please give some reasoning.
+- [ ] Why do you think your project is a great addition?
+Please describe how it is useful or inspirational to other researchers.
 - [ ] Use the following format for adding repositories: `- [repository_name](repository_link) - short description of the repository`
 - [ ] Repositories should be added alphabetically in the relevant category.
 - [ ] New categories or improvements to the existing categorization are welcome.